A parts/product finder is an awesome navigational tool that allows users to quickly narrow down products using a selection of drop-down boxes.

 Once your data is set up some design work is required to add the product finder to your Neto site.

-You can either contact us for a quote to install this for you, or follow this tutorial to add the code yourself (this second option requires FTP access.
-If you don;t already have SFTP access, you can request it here.
+You can either Submit A Design Tweak for a quote to install this for you, or follow the steps in to add the code yourself.
+This second option requires FTP access.
+If you don’t already have SFTP access, you can request it here.

 Alternative layouts can be quoted for by the design team if required, for example you might want to emphasise the product finder by placing it inside a large banner section on your home page, or have the finder fixed to the top of the page when scrolling, so that it’s always visible.